arturonline/docs/Apple/Swift/Error.md

 Handling errors with do-try-catch has three important aspects:

-* The function or expression that can produce an error is prepended with the try keyword
+* The function or expression that can produce an error is prepended with the `try` keyword
-* The block of code that includes the try keyword is wrapped within do { ... }
+* The block of code that includes the try keyword is wrapped within `do { ... }`
-* One or more catch { ... } blocks can be attached to the do { ... } block, to handle all or individual error cases
+* One or more `catch { ... }` blocks can be attached to the `do { ... }` block, to handle all or individual error cases

-Interestingly, in most other programming languages this error handling mechanism is called try/catch, and the error-producing expression isn’t marked with try.
+Interestingly, in most other programming languages this error handling mechanism is called `try/catch`, and the error-producing expression isn’t marked with `try`.
 Swift makes this explicit.

 #### Multiple catch clauses